the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_decomposition/_index.md

 0. What type of animation is this [Translate, Rotate, Scale, Frame-Based]?
 1. What does the `clear()` function do in line 18?
 What happens if you remove `clear()`?
 2. Change the code so that the animation moves five times as far.
 (HINT: you will need to change two lines of code in `draw_animation()`)
 3. What if you wanted to draw an animating square instead of a triangle?
-Write a new helper function in `parts.py` called `draw_square()` that takes two parameters: `sidelen` and `color`.
-Then change line 15 in `animate_3.py` to `draw_square(sidelen, color)`.
+Write a new helper function in `parts.py` called `draw_square()` that takes two parameters: `side_len` and `color_name`.
+Then change line 15 in `animate_3.py` to `draw_square(side_len, color_name)`.

 ### Animation Mystery 4
 <!---rotate-->
 {{< code-action >}} Run the command `python animate_4.py` in terminal and then discuss the following:

 0. What type of animation is this [Translate, Rotate, Scale, Frame-Based]?
-1. This animation involves three for-loops, and each for-loop causes a different speed!
-Why is the second for-loop faster than the first for-loop?
-Why is the third for-loop faster than the second for-loop?
+1. This animation involves three if-conditional branches, and each branch causes a different speed!
+Why is the second branch faster than the first branch?
+Why is the third branch faster than the second branch?
-2. Change the code so that the animation turns in the opposite direction for all three for-loops.
+2. Change the code so that the animation turns in the opposite direction for all three conditional branches.
 Describe in one sentence which lines of code you changed and how you changed the code.

 {{< /checkpoint >}}